The Good, The Bad and The Ugly

 Is this a joke?

 My trip is less than three months.
 My domestic flight from Bali to Labuan Bajo (Komodo Island) has been purchased.
 All hotel bookings were made.
-Local tours and transportation also have been re-arranged with the local travel agent.
-The agent expects me to reschedule everything.
+Local tours and transportation also have been pre-arranged with the local travel agents.
+The Airasia staff expects me to reschedule everything.
 That’s ridiculous!

 Okay.
 Enough is enough.